Research Overview

 My research uses zooarchaeological and stable isotopic analyses to reconstruct how different communities adapted their economic and social systems to rainfall fluctuations across three key regions: the Lake Victoria Basin, southern Horn of Africa, and Sudanese Sahel.
 This work reveals diverse adaptation strategies, from the 20,000-year stability of small-game hunting in Somalia to the dramatic reorganization of fishing communities in Uganda in response to mid-Holocene droughts.

-These findings are not just meaningful for archaeology, they also have direct contemporary relevance.
-Climate projections for northern and eastern Africa are unprecedented historically, making archaeological data crucial for modeling potential outcomes.
+These findings are not just meaningful for archaeology, they also have clear contemporary relevance.
+Climate projections for northern and eastern Africa are unprecedented historically, making archaeological data an important source for modelling long-term outcomes.
 By reconstructing large-scale ecological changes and human responses over millennia, my work provides frameworks for understanding how future climate change could affect African landscapes and communities.

 Hilltop Enclosure, Great Zimbabwe